Looking to do business in the world’s fastest growing economy? Here’s how to successfully localize for the Chinese market.

 Within these broad classifications are many regional variations of the spoken language, including Mandarin, Min, Pinghua, Yue, Xiang, Hakka, Wu, Hui, Hin, and Gan.
 Then, within these regional variations, are numerous distinct dialects and cultures.

 It is not possible, therefore, to localize for a single Chinese market.
 Instead, a business must target precise varieties of the country’s language and culture, localizing one region at a time.
 This is true of localization throughout the Southeast Asian market.

 3. Rethink Strategy: Chinese E-commerce Is Different to Western E-commerce

 Chinese shoppers’ online experience differs considerably to that of shoppers in the West.
-Businesses must understand these differences in order to plan their strategy for the Chinese market.
+A common e-commerce localization mistake is not understanding important differences in order to plan your strategy for a new market.

 Online shoppers in China want access to every bit of product information so they can fully compare alternatives before making a purchase.
 If the necessary content isn’t there, they’ll look elsewhere.

 Typically, product content will consist of key bullet points followed by highly detailed information regarding the product’s uses, materials, brand history, and more.
 There will be numerous pictures, at least one video, and a selection of data to convey everything from the product’s official certification to the number of items sold.